About this Slovenian Loco

 From shy beginnings to a world traveler

-It’s been many years since that time, marked by airplanes, cities, national parks, people, places, countries and global changes.
+It’s been many years, airplanes, cities, lifts, people, places, countries and changes around the World since then.

-I have lived and worked in Ecuador, the United States, the United Kingdom, Panama and Slovenia.
-My journeys have led me to all continents and I have visited almost 150 countries so far.
-Furthermore, I have learned English, Spanish, Russian, and French.
+I lived and worked in Ecuador, the United States, the United Kingdom and Panama.
+I have been to all the continents and visited 151 countries so far.
+I learned English, Spanish, Russian and French.

-I have two wonderful kids, Panamanian partner, homes in Slovenia and Panama.
-I worked for Slovenian and American multinational companies, before finally evolving to an independent consultant with flexibility and financial freedom.
-However, one interest has remained constant since my youth: the passion that led me beyond the borders of my beloved Slovenia and opened the door to a global experience: TRAVELING.
+I have two wonderful kids and partner, homes in Slovenia and Panama.
+I worked for Slovenian and American multinational companies, evolving to an independent consultant with flexibility and financial freedom.
+But one interest has not changed: the passion that carried me out of my beloved Slovenia and gave an opportunity to become globalized: TRAVELLING.

-In the initial phase of my travel journey, I never had a dream of visiting every country of the World.
-After crossing the Americas from the USA to Argentina in 1996-97 (American Big Tour), I started to be attracted by Australia and Asia.
-Through hard work to save money and travelling on a minimal budget, I spent 15 months on the road from Melbourne to Delhi in the year 2000.
-At the end, I decided to conclude my Asian Big Tour for two main reasons: I was completely broke and I had lost the ability to appreciate the beauty around me.
+I didn’t have the dream of visiting every country of the World, but after crossing the continent from the USA to Argentina in 1996-97 (American Big Tour), I started to be attracted to Australia and Asia.
+Working hard to save money and travelling on an extremely low budget I spent 15 months on the road from Melbourne to Delhi in 1999-2000 (Asian Big Tour).

 How many countries have you visited?

-It was in Africa in 2008, when an Aussi mate asked me: “How many countries have you visited?”.
-I had no idea, I never counted them.
+It was in Guinea in 2008, when an Aussi fellow traveler asked me:

 Over the years, my approach to travel has evolved significantly.
 The late 1990s saw the rise of the internet, leading to a decline in my use of Lonely Planet books, which had previously been my main source of information.
-My first photos were taken with reflex camera on photographic films, while diaries and newspaper reports were printed in hard copies.
+My first photos were taken with reflex camera on photographic films, my diaries and articles for newspapers were handwritten.

 If time was not important at the beginning and travelling was my only activity until money lasted, later in life I started to work as a sales manager, but only to save enough money for the next trip.
 After my kids were born, there were other long-term commitment and priorities to combine with my passion.
 My travels converted to trips, but the essence of backpacking has never changed.

-When it becomes tough, dangerous or really complicated I am still inspired by the following thoughts: Sometimes you win, sometimes you learn!
+And when it becomes tough, dangerous or really complicated (and it does sometimes) I am inspired by the following thought: Sometimes you win, sometimes you learn!